solidi/hl-mods/workspace/redist/readme.txt

     - Fixed medkit/battery/gauss ammo backface bug
     - Fixed missing inverted and iced skin for the player crowbar
     - Patch bots in slow motion after many map changes
-    - Improved Bot weapon select and engagement of player
+    - Improved Bot weapon select and engagement of the player
-    - Bots no longer engage player with a cloak rune
+    - Bots no longer engage the player with a cloak rune
     - Modernized bot library code
     - Updated Bot velocity calculations to projectiles
     - Fixed USAS-12 backface bug